The Productsup family of products work together to help you improve product feed management, optimization and syndication.

 Extrapolating into the future, online shopping in three years’ time will continue along this trend of increasing impatience among consumers.
 We would therefore expect that peoples’ expectations of delivery time (be it with drones or other methods) be within an hour, regardless of who the seller is.
 This has implications for warehousing, logistics, customer support and more.
 Consumers will expect their needs to be second-guessed and even delivered upon automatically.

 For example, a customer’s washing machine is about to come to the end of its life and so the user is notified of that fact and an order for a new washing machine that matches the customer’s inferred preferences around price, brand, and capability is automatically ordered for them.
 I call this ‘frictionless selling’.
 This obviously suggests that leveraging the Internet of Things (IOT) and working with artificial intelligence (AI) will become necessities for brands and retailers in three years’ time, rather than luxuries.
-And brands will need to start leading, rather than following, Apple and Amazon’s first mover advantage on everything.
+And brands will need to start leading, rather than following Apple and Amazon’s first mover advantage on everything.

 “Ultimately, the business that can target its existing and prospective customers on a one-to-one level will win.”

 Don’t allow the current complexity of digital to lead you away from remembering that it’s all about the consumer.
-Don’t lose sight of human needs, human psychology, and that everyone is an individual, and needs to be treating as such.
+Don’t lose sight of human needs, human psychology, and that everyone is an individual, and needs to be treated as such.

 Well, as CEO of the agency, my tools are those that help me run the business: Excel, Salesforce/Financial Force, and our Greenhouse intranet that allows me to communicate with our staff on a regular basis.